-The County accounts for state funding using the modified accrual basis of accounting.
-This basis of accounting recognizes revenues in the accounting period in which they become susceptible to accrual, i.e., both measurable and available, and expenditures in the accounting period in which the liability is incurred, if measurable, except for certain compensated absences, claims and judgments, which are recognized when the obligations are expected to be liquidated with expendable available financial resources.
-Equipment purchases for grant purposes are treated as expenditures in the Schedule of Expenditures of State Awards.
-State grant funds are considered to be earned to the extent of qualifying expenditures made under the provisions of the grant.
-Accordingly, when such funds are received, they are recorded as unearned revenue until earned.
+The County accounts for federal funding using the modified accrual basis of accounting.
+This basis of accounting recognizes revenues in the accounting period in which they become susceptible to accrual, i.e. both measurable and available, and expenditures in the accounting period in which the liability is incurred, if measurable, except for certain compensated absences, claims and judgments, which are recognized when the obligations are expected to be liquidated with expendable available financial resources.
+Federal grant funds are considered to be earned to the extent of expenditures made under the provisions of the grant, and, accordingly, when such funds are received, they are recorded as unearned revenue until earned.
 Generally, unused balances are returned to the grantor at the close of specified project periods.